thesse1/webmethods-api-gateway-staging/README.md

 The API Gateway Staging solution includes one Azure DevOps build pipeline for deploying API Gateway configurations from the Git repository to DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT environments and one pipeline for exporting the API Gateway configurations from DESIGN, BUILD (BUILD_01, ..., BUILD_07), DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT (PROD_INT_01, PROD_INT_02) or PROD_EXT (PROD_EXT_01, PROD_EXT_02) into the Git repository.

-In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on or exported from the target environment stage/instance.
+In each pipeline, the API Gateway assets configured in the environment configuration folder(s) will be imported on the target stage(s) or exported from the source environment.

 The configuration pipeline will publish the following artifact:
 - DESIGN_import, BUILD_import etc.: The API Gateway asset archive (ZIP file) containing the assets imported on DESIGN, BUILD etc.